hillsy/hillsy.github.io/_drafts/2016-01-06-unifying-look-and-feel-diazo.md

      pip install zc.buildout
      ```

  2. lxml is a dependency; this buildout downloads and compiles the correct version.
 Alternative buildouts and installation methods are in the Diazo documentation [^5]
     ```
     curl http://hillsy.org/assets/diazo-buildout.cfg > buildout.cfg

     bin/buildout -v
     ```

  3. ...some stuff happens... quite a bit if you're compiling lxml...

+ To deploy changes:

+ Make your edits and svn switch on the filesystem, to get the new theme code
+ Compile the theme: bin/diazocompiler -r wwwcfh.xml -o /etc/apache2/wwwcfh.xsl
+ Restart Apache: /etc/init.d/apache2 restart
+ Note the command line arguments passed to bin/diazocompiler.
+You can see a full list of options with bin/diazocompiler --help